Marjan van Aubel (Netherlands, 1985) is a designer of materials and objects whose

 EPFL-ECALLab, Solaronix, The American Hardwood Export Council and Joris Laarman.

-She has exhibited at world-class institutions such as the Vitra Design Museum,
+She has exhibited at world-class institutions such the Victoria and Albert Museum,

 She won the First Prize Dutch DOEN/Materiaalprijs 2012, the ARC13 Chair Award and